Skip to main content

 Grilled Meat

-Grilled meat, particularly beef, goat, or lamb, is a popular food in Niger.
-Often marinated in spices and herbs before grilling, giving it a flavorful and aromatic taste.
-Commonly sold by street vendors and served in restaurants with rice, millet porridge, or other staple foods.
+Grilled meat (beef, goat, or lamb) is a favorite in Niger, usually marinated in spices and herbs before it hits the fire.
+Street vendors sell it constantly, and restaurants plate it with rice, millet porridge, or other staples.

 Fish